 1. Entrance Gate, April 2017.
 “Seen one cathedral, seen them all!”
 I overheard an American tourist say as I strolled through the historical centre in Seville.
 I’m not sure I agree.
 I have never been nor will I ever be anything approaching religious.
 And yet whenever I’m on my travels I always take the time to stop by the local churches, basilicas and cathedrals.
-I like the quiet more than anything else, the weighty sense of history and the incredible art.
-I’ve seen a bucket load of churches over the years and I always feel like each new one brings something different.
-Seville’s Cathedral is an immense old structure; one of the largest Christian churches in the world.
+I like the quiet more than anything else, that weighty sense of history and all the incredible art.
+I’ve seen a bucket load of churches over the years and I always feel like each one brings something different.
+Seville’s Cathedral is an immense old structure, one of the largest Christian churches in the world.
 The queues that form at this entrance gate can get crazy, winding all the way around the structure and out of sight.
-I got there on a Saturday morning about half an hour ahead of opening time to find a hundred or so people ahead of me.
+Wonderboy and I got there on a Saturday morning about half an hour before opening time to find a hundred or so people ahead of us.

 2. Christopher Columbus Tomb, April 2017.
 The seen one cathedral, seen ‘em all faux pas seems especially erroneous when you come face to face with the monumental tomb of Christopher Columbus, which contains the great explorer’s ancient bones.
 Brought over from Cuba in 1898, today the tomb stands in a dramatic location inside Puerta del Príncipe (Door of the Prince) to the side of a mammoth painting of Saint Christopher.